A doctor near East Palestine, Ohio, details the main thing he's watching for now

 A local doctor tells us what the medical community there is seeing.

 Who is he?
-Nicholas Proia is a pulmonologist in the area and a clinical professor of internal medicine at Northeastern Ohio Medical University, not far from East Palestine.
+Nicholas Proia is a pulmonologist in the area and a clinical professor of internal medicine at Northeast Ohio Medical University, not far from East Palestine.

 What's the big deal?
 The chemicals the Norfolk Southern train was transporting have the potential to cause a range of health issues.